 I have taken notes on both of the visits with the parents based on whatever the social worker tells me.
 I want to have all my info when the twins’ attorney comes to me for an adoption hearing.

 If the parents fulfill every requirement on their plan that DCF made up for them then they can take the children back.
-Based off their records with their other children it doesn’t look like that’s incredibly likely.
 We are, though, unclear whether a grandparent or aunt / uncle could take them but so far no one has said that they are able to.

 How are Drew and Elle doing with this change?

 I didn’t know what to expect with Elle… but she thinks the babies are her own and she is always hugging them and calling them “honey” and “sweetie”.